 One commenter suggested that Abrahms almost has it right.
 Terrorists are seeking social ties, but only as a substitute for female companionship.
 The specific example was the American novel/movie Fight Club; certainly, when one thinks about it, it’s hard to not notice that the narrator goes–thanks to leading a terrorist organization–from being a single loser who has to pretend to be ill (mentally and physically) to get any attention or social interaction, to being an incredibly popular guy with dozens of subordinates to hang out with day and night and a girlfriend.

 But an even better example might be Fatah’s Black September cell.

-What, then, did Fatah do?
+What, then, did Fatah do in 1973?
 They must’ve succeeded; we all know Black September is ancient history.

 And it worked!

 So approximately a hundred of these beautiful young women were brought to Beirut.
 There, in a sort of PLO version of a college mixer, boy met girl, boy fell in love with girl, boy would, it was hoped, marry girl.
 There was an additional incentive, designed to facilitate not just amorous connections but long-lasting relationships.
 The hundred or so Black Septemberists were told that if they married these women, they would be paid $12,681.8$3,000.01973; given an apartment in Beirut with a gas stove, a refrigerator, and a television; and employed by the PLO in some nonviolent capacity.
 Any of these couples that had a baby within a year would be rewarded with an additional $21,136.3$5,000.01973.